 At the risk of sounding repetitive, EOY financial reporting depends on sound data and effective controls for accuracy and thoroughness.
 When controls break and that delicate internal system of checks and balances fails, the results can wreak havoc on your EOY reports and the many stakeholders that depend on them.

 We don’t mean to pick on poor Todd again, but he obviously has a lot on his plate.
 Otherwise, you wouldn’t find him intermittently hiding in that parking structure at the first mention of EOY reports.
 Given his track record, though, is it really a good idea to take his work on the reports at face value?
 Probably not.
 However, when controls break and remain unrepaired, that’s essentially what you’re doing.
 Continually check on the health of your internal controls to ensure the work and data that flows into your reporting is reliable.

 Embark Can Help

 Aside from each being detrimental to EOY financial reporting, did you recognize the common thread between each of the struggles and challenges discussed?
 That’s right, Embark can help with all of them.

-Whether it’s digital finance solutions to streamline and automate key processes and data throughput, assessing your control environment, or even providing critical continuity for gaps in financial leadership, Embark is your best friend when you have the EOY reporting blues.
+Whether it’s finance transformation solutions to streamline and automate key processes and data throughput, assessing your control environment, or even providing critical continuity for gaps in financial leadership, Embark is your best friend when you have the EOY reporting blues.
 So on that note, take a deep dive into your enterprise, identify what needs to improve to bring Todd out of hiding, and don’t hesitate to contact Embark whenever needed.
 Your stakeholders will thank you.